 It would seem from all accounts before us that the robberies were confined to the shoremen about the wreck of the ship John Minturn, and that outrages in this case were not so gross as they have been reported to be.
 The reports were the more readily credited from the remembrances of the infamous scenes enacted there just eight years earlier.

-Once again, defending the reputations of the current locals meant tarnishing those of just ten years earlier.
+Once again, defending the reputations of the current locals meant tarnishing those of just eight years earlier.
 But things would get worse.

 Further, survivors of the Minturn accused Barnegat locals of making no effort to render aid to the ship and stated that families of those who died were then charged ten dollars if they wanted to recover the bodies of their loved ones.